 - Look for a climbing shoe that provides slip and skid resistance also and additional cushioning underfoot.

-- The Boreal Joker is a rock climbing shoe designed to provide wearers with as much comfort as possible.
+- This rock climbing shoe provides wearers with as much comfort as possible.
 It has enhanced sensitivity thanks to its slip-lasted construction.

 - It is built with IRS (Integrated Rand System).
 This piece of technology puts a sturdy rand around the base of the upper to prevent the shoe from deforming.
 The tough construction of this rand also improves the shoe’s overall durability.

-- This versatile rock shoe has been refreshed to respond to the demands of the modern climber.
+- This versatile rock shoe responds well to the demands of the modern climber.
 The following points will put into perspective the things that make it different from its former self.

 - The updated Joker now comes with the Zenith Quattro outsole for slip and skid resistance.
 It replaces the original version’s FS-Quattro outsole.

-- It is still imbued with CHS or Cushioned Heel System.
-That said, it has been reworked to grant wearers additional cushioning underfoot, especially around the heel.
+- It is still imbued with CHS or Cushioned Heel System, providing wearers with additional cushioning underfoot, especially around the heel.